beyondstorage/specs/rfcs/128-community-organization.md

 - ID: `committer`
 - Permissions: `Write`

-Contributor who is recommended by Maintainer or Leader and has made outstanding contribution to projects and needs to complete at least one feature or fix major bugs independently.
+The contributor who is recommended by Maintainer or Leader and has made an outstanding contribution to projects and needs to complete at least one feature or fix major bugs independently.

 ### Reviewer

 - ID: `reviewer`
 - Permissions: `Triage`

-Advanced Contributor, responsible for reviewing community code, has LGTM (Looks Good To Me) approval for new submissions, and can be involved in the design of subsequent projects.
+Advanced Contributor, responsible for reviewing community code, has LGTM (Looks Good To Me) approval for new submissions and can be involved in the design of subsequent projects.

 ### Contributor

 - ID: `contributor`
 - Permissions: `Read`

-Community contributors with more than one working on PR.
+Community contributors with more than one PR have been merged.

 ## Rationale